elephantscale/es-training-new/kafka/slides/Kafka-API.md

      - Partitions of that consumer are assigned to another consumer

-     - New ‘partition owner’ consumer  resumes from current offset
+     - New 'partition owner' consumer  resumes from current offset

 <img src="../../assets/images/kafka/Commits-And-Offsets.png" alt="Commits-And-Offsets.png" style="width:70%;"/>